rafaelff/YouSing/README.md

 - Try adding YouSing in the firewall's list of allowed programs.
 - Try executing the program as administrator.

+## Changelog
+##### v1.1.0
+- Added `bootstrap` buttons and forms to improve the appearance
+- Added `fontawesome` icons for the controller
+- Added a check to prevent duplicate songs to be added to the playlist
+- Minor improvements on the layout, database structure and song management

 ## Dependencies
 - Node.js
   - opener